XDDz123/Social-VR-Exquisite-Corpse/README.md

 # Contributors
 Virtual Environments Group 19. </br>
-LaTeX version of the readme aviliable in the file VE_Report.pdf.
+LaTeX version of the readme is available in the file VE_Report.pdf.